 There are lots of things in our kitchen that you might not even know are fermented.
 Some of them are vinegar, Soy Sauce, sourdough bread, fish sauce, pickles, sauerkraut, sour cream and Worcestershire sauce, just to name a few.
 Did you know fermentation also occurs in our own digestive system whenever we eat?
 It’s how we get the energy to keep our body in tip-top working order.

 The process of fermentation alters the flavour profile, aroma and texture of food.
 Take raw milk cheese, for example.
 It starts as a liquid but through the stages of fermentation changes into a piece of solid yummy cheese.
-Another example is Apple Cider Vinegar.
+Another example is OSU Apple Cider Vinegar, which you can find at Amazon.
 It starts as an apple, and through fermentation changes into a liquid, and gets an aromatic flavour profile.

 Now that you know everything about how fermentation works, why is everyone talking about it as a top health trend?
 Let's go through a couple of reasons, mainly how fermented food could be good for your gut health and immune system.